-The head and body markings are standardized in "Agoutis and Selfs".
-The colours should be in line with the standard description for "Agoutis and Selfs".
-Due to the Dalmation gene the dark eyes may have a ruby tint.
+The head and body markings are standardized in "Agoutis, Solid agoutis, Argentes, Solid argentes, Brindles and Selfs".
+The colours should be in line with the standard description for "Agoutis, Solid agoutis, Argentes, Solid argentes, Brindles and Selfs" Due to the Dalmation gene the dark eyes may have a ruby tint and may have a distinct blue ring around the iris.